-Repositioning to a 'non hum' area will cure this, or use the 'Hum Cancel' trimmer to null out the noise.
+Repositioning to a 'non hum' area may cure this or use the 'Hum Cancel' trimmer to null out the noise.
 This injects a very small 30Hz -70Hz signal into the audio chain.
 VR1 is 30Hz fully anticlockwise, 70Hz fully clockwise.
 50Hz is about 3⁄4 around in clockwise position.
+In the latest model, a 'Hum Inject' control varies the signal level of the inject frequency onto the carrier.
+Fully clockwise is maximum level.
+Set to minimum if not needed.